Python-SIP/sip/doc/c_api.rst

         later on.  ``-1`` is returned if there was an error.

-.. c:function:: int sipEnableOverflowChecking(int enable)

-    This enables or disables the checking for overflows when converting Python integer objects to C/C++ integer types.
-When it is enabled an exception is raised when the value of a Python integer object is too large to fit in the corresponding C/C++ type.
-By default it is disabled.

-    :param enable:
-        is greater than ``0`` if overflow checking should be enabled.
-    :return:
-        ``1`` or ``0`` depending on whether or not overflow chacking was previously enabled.
-This allows the previous state to be restored later on.

 .. c:function:: int sipExportSymbol(const char *name, void *sym)

     Python does not allow extension modules to directly access symbols in